mahdiatubly/Full_DevOps_RoadMap/Git.md

         #With --soft will leave the changes in the staging area.
         $git reset --soft HEAD~1

-        #Also you can use revert which will create a new commit that shows that the commits change has deleted or reverted.
+        #Also you can use revert which will create a new commit that shows that the commits change
+        #has been deleted or reverted.
         $git revert 0953213565.....[the required commit SHA]
+        #To return to a commit and remove all the commits next to it use checkout to the SHA
+        #of the commit
+        $git checkout [commit SHA]
+        #To retrieve the commits use switch -
+        $git switch -
+        #To retrieve the commits in a new branch use switch -c
+        $git switch -c [new branch name]

-- To transfer changes from main branch to yours without lefting a merging commit you can use rebasing.
-(However, notice that rebasing will change the hashs of the commites where it creates a new copies of the commits not just transfering them.
+- To transfer changes from the main branch to yours without leaving a merging commit you can use rebasing.
+(However, notice that rebasing will change the hashs of the commites where it creates a new copy of the commits not just transfering them.
 FOR THAT IT USED JUST WITH LOCAL REPO'S):

-        #The current branch will be on top of main branch
+        #The current branch will be on top of the main branch
         $git rebase main
-        #To change a commit message with rebase command:
+        #To change a commit message with the rebase command:
         $git rebase -i Head~[# number going forward from the head]
-        #The previous command will open the editor, add `reward` before the commit that you want to update, save and close and that will open a new window for you to update the commit message.
+        #The previous command will open the editor, add `reward` before the commit that you want to update, save, and close and that will open a new window for you to update the commit message.
 Add squash before the commit to combine it with the one above it.

-- To get a specific in a branch, first go to the branch that you want to transfer the commmit to it, then run the following command:
+- To get a specific in a branch, first go to the branch that you want to transfer the commit to it, then run the following command:

         $git cherry-pick 0953213565.....[the required commit SHA]